Are You Ready For Home Ownership?

 Keep your objectives in mind when visiting a home.
 Sometimes the idea of owning a home can overwhelm your practical sense, so keep your feelings in check.
 Keep a list handy of the features that you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
 When you're alone with your agent, you can go over the pros and cons of each home.
 We can help you stay on track while still keeping our eyes out for a great property.

 Make the offer.
-This can be a maze of "buyer", "seller", "chattels", "deposit", and "completion".
+This can be a maze of "buyer", "seller", "earnest money deposit", "COE", timeframes, inspections, mortgage terminology, and more.
 We'll be happy to prepare the paperwork and go through it with you before submitting it.
 Remember, the seller may reject or counter your offer, so even at this late date, avoid setting your heart on the home you hope to own.
-You'll probably have to write a deposit check to the seller's broker that proves the seriousness of your offer.
+You'll have to write an earnest money deposit check to the seller's broker that proves the seriousness of your offer.

 Do a final walkthrough before closing the deal.
 We'd be happy to do this with you to make sure that everything agreed upon is completed prior to the final signing.